gpeacock/rust-openssl-test/README.md

 # Rust OpenSSL Test Project for Windows MSVC and others

 This is a simple Rust project that tests the OpenSSL build process on Windows using the MSVC toolchain in a GitHub Actions workflow.
+I've found it very frustrating getting openssl to build reliably on Windows in scripted environments like github actions and powershell, so this provides a powershell script that does the setup for both environments.

 ## Features